ati-ozgur/course-data-mining/course-content/labs/scikit-learn-classification-iris-arff.md

-# Simple classification example on iris csv dataset using weka
+# Simple classification example on iris arff dataset using weka

 1. [install python and conda](../installation-python-conda.md) on your computer